oshaughnessy/sierramountainll/_pages/roles.md

 ## Registration

-Please see our [Volunteers]({% link _pages/volunteers.md %}) page for details on requirements for volunteers, all of which are required by the state & federal government or Little League.
+Please see our [Volunteers]({% link _pages/volunteers.md %}) page for details on requirements for volunteers, all of which are required by the state & federal government.